VOTRIENT® (pazopanib) tablets is indicated for the treatment of adults with advanced renal cell carcinoma (RCC).

-Hemorrhagic Events: Hemorrhagic events, some fatal, have occurred.
-Fatal hemorrhagic events were reported in 0.9% (5/586) of patients in the RCC trials.
-There were no reports of fatal hemorrhage in the STS trials.
+Hemorrhagic Events: Fatal hemorrhagic events were reported in 0.9% (5/586) of patients in the RCC trials, and cerebral/intracranial hemorrhage was observed in <1% (2/586) of patients treated with VOTRIENT.
 In the randomized RCC trial, 13% (37/290) of patients treated with VOTRIENT compared to 5% (7/145) of patients on placebo experienced at least 1 hemorrhagic event.
 The most common hemorrhagic events were hematuria (4%), epistaxis (2%), hemoptysis (2%), and rectal hemorrhage (1%).
-In the randomized STS trial, 22% (53/240) of patients treated with VOTRIENT compared to 8% (10/123) treated with placebo experienced at least 1 hemorrhagic event.
+Nine of 37 patients treated with VOTRIENT who had hemorrhagic events experienced serious events, including pulmonary, GI, and genitourinary hemorrhage.
+One percent of patients treated with VOTRIENT died from hemorrhage.
+In the randomized STS trial, 22% of 240 patients treated with VOTRIENT experienced at least 1 hemorrhagic event.
 The most common hemorrhagic events were epistaxis (8%), mouth hemorrhage (3%), and anal hemorrhage (2%).
-VOTRIENT should not be used in patients who have a history of hemoptysis, cerebral, or clinically significant GI hemorrhage in the past 6 months.
+Grade 4 hemorrhagic events occurred in 1% of patients and included intracranial hemorrhage, subarachnoid hemorrhage, and peritoneal hemorrhage.
+VOTRIENT has not been studied in patients who have a history of hemoptysis, cerebral hemorrhage, or clinically significant GI hemorrhage in the past 6 months.
+Withhold VOTRIENT and resume at a reduced dose, or permanently discontinue, based on severity of hemorrhagic events.

-Arterial Thromboembolic Events: Arterial thromboembolic events have occurred and can be fatal.
-Fatal events were observed in 0.3% (2/586) of patients in the RCC trials and in no patients in the STS trials.
-In the randomized RCC trial, 2% (5/290) of patients receiving VOTRIENT experienced myocardial infarction (MI) or ischemia, 0.3% (1/290) had a cerebrovascular accident (CVA), and 1% (4/290) had an event of transient ischemic attack (TIA).
-In the randomized STS trial, 2% (4/240) of patients receiving VOTRIENT experienced MI or ischemia, 0.4% (1/240) had a CVA, and no patients had an event of TIA.
-No arterial thromboembolic events were reported in patients who received placebo in either trial.
-Use with caution in patients who are at increased risk for these events or have a history of these events.
-Do not use VOTRIENT in patients who have had an arterial thromboembolic event in the past 6 months.
+Arterial Thromboembolic Events: Arterial thromboembolic events have been observed, including fatal events (0.3%, 2/586) in the RCC trials.
+In the randomized RCC trial, 2% (5/290) of patients receiving VOTRIENT experienced myocardial infarction (MI) or ischemia, 0.3% (1/290) had a cerebrovascular accident (CVA), and 1% (4/290) had an event of transient ischemic attack.
+In the randomized STS trial, 2% of 240 patients who received VOTRIENT experienced MI or ischemia and 0.4% had a CVA.
+VOTRIENT has not been studied in patients who have had an arterial thromboembolic event within the past 6 months.
+Permanently discontinue VOTRIENT in case of an arterial thromboembolic event.